Iraidalis/cset/105/assessment-1.md

 Write your answers to the first week's assessment in this file.
 If you want to add [Markdown formatting](https://guides.github.com/features/mastering-markdown/), double check it in the Preview tab before submitting.
+1. In your opinion, what is the most important thing you learned this week?
+Why?
+ One of the most important things I learn this week is why we are learning the language javascript.
+According to the website stack overflow: "Javascript is the most popular programming language."
+Which is going to helps us get a job after we graduate. i also learn that to be a programmer we have to understand how a computer works.
+I did not know that every number and letter is represented by a binary system, which I find very interesting.
+2. Describe the general idea of high and low-level programming languages using the concept of abstraction.
+ The general ideas of a high-level programing language are tha is easier for us to understand and it is more programmer friendly.
+Some general ideas of a low-level programing language are that it is more computer friendly and it is harder for us to understand.
+3. JavaScript was designed to be flexible with values and types, often jumping back and forth between them.
+Compare some pros and cons of this decision.
+How might it help you?
+How might it get in the way?
+The fact that javascript was designed to be more flexible might help me a lot beacuse I am just starting to learn about programming.